RealTimeLogic/BAS/README.md

 ## Who Can Use BAS Amalgamated

 BAS Amalgamated runs efficiently on a Cortex M4 running @100Mhz and up; however, most microcontrollers will need external memory.
-See the Memory section just below the [Porting instructions](https://realtimelogic.com/ba/doc/?url=introduction.html#porting) for details.
+See the Memory section just below the [Barracuda App Server Porting instructions](https://realtimelogic.com/ba/doc/?url=introduction.html#porting) for details.

 ## Before Downloading the Source Code